kebairia/kvmcli/README.md

 The `kvmcli` command is used for launching the provisioning process.
 You can use it to create a template, print information about your cluster, apply configuration from a YAML file, or ignore a specific node.

 #### Creating a template
-First, use the `--init` argument to create a template that you can use as a reference for your VMs.
+First, use the `--init` option to create a template that you can use as a reference for your VMs.

 ```sh